-- 27. In subdivisions provision shall be made for- - (a) one primary school for every 400 families.
-(The site reserved for a primary school being approximately three acres); and

-- (b) one secondary school for every 2,000 families.
-(The site reserved for a secondary school being approximately seven acres). - 28.
+- (a) one primary school for every 400 families.
+(The site reserved for a primary school being approximately three acres); and - one secondary school for every 2,000 families.
+(The site reserved for a secondary school being approximately seven acres). - 30.
 (1) Suitable landscaping shall be carried out and shade trees planted where Landscaping practicable.

-- (2) In reclaimed swamp areas interlocked sections of existing trees shall, where practicable, be left to provide windbreaks until replaced by suitable reafforestation. - 29.
-In hotel and tourist-related zones, the Authority, when granting planning permission in relation to land which has a shoreline of two hundred feet or more in a development other than private single dwelling units, shall require the owner to set aside and dedicate to the public a right of way of not less than six feet in width from the public road to the sea.
+- (2) In reclaimed swamp areas interlocked sections of existing trees shall, where practicable, be left to provide windbreaks until replaced by suitable reafforestation. - 31.
+In Hotel/Tourism zones, the Authority, when granting planning permission in relation to land which has a shoreline of two hundred feet or more in a development other than private single dwelling units, shall require the owner to set aside and dedicate to the public a right of way of not less than six feet in width from the public road to the sea.
 Such right of way may be within the area set aside for setbacks under these regulations.

-Public rights of way in hotel and tourist related
+Public rights of way in Hotel/Tourism zones

-30. Canals shall not be straight and, at the point of entrance from the sea, so designed as to provide adequate protection from storm surges and, wherever possible, to meander through the area with an inlet to provide circulation of water.
+32. Canals shall not be straight and, at the point of entrance from the sea, so designed as to provide adequate protection from storm surges and, wherever possible, to meander through the area with an inlet to provide circulation of water.

-31. Certificates of fitness for occupancy shall be obtained from the Authority before any new buildings are occupied.
-The Authority may grant special permission for occupation of part of a building prior to completion but, in the case of an owner-occupier who possesses Caymanian Status no special permission for the occupation of part of an uncompleted building is required if such part complies with the approved plans.
+33. Certificates of fitness for occupancy shall be obtained from the Authority before any new buildings are occupied.
+The Authority may grant special permission for occupation of part of a building prior to completion but, in the case of an owner/occupier who possesses Caymanian Status no special permission for the occupation of part of an uncompleted building is required if such part complies with the approved plans.